lbeder/health-monitor-rails/README.md

 This is a health monitoring Rails mountable plug-in, which checks various services (db, cache, sidekiq, redis, etc.).

 Mounting this gem will add a '/check' route to your application, which can be used for health monitoring the application and its various services.
+The method will return an appropriate HTTP status as well as a JSON array representing the state of each provider.

 ## Setup